How to defend yourself against a drink-driving charge within NZ

 Other possible defences â€“ such as necessity â€“ are invoked only infrequently, and circumstances must be exceptional for them to succeed.

-- When faced with a drink-driving charge, it's extremely important to know your rights and to know the procedure that the Police are required to follow.
+- When faced with a drink-driving charge, it's important to know your rights and to know the procedure that the Police are required to follow.
 Mistakes made by the Police may provide you with a defence.
 You should therefore get advice from a lawyer who is familiar with this area of law.